psychemedia/island-storynotes/godshill_to_do.md

 1884 Isle of Wight Davenport

 Several stone coffins have,at different times,been excavated at Quarr;afewcoinsandsomeotherrelicshavealsobeendiscovered,but not of a nature or in such abundance as to satisfy the antiquary, or throw any vivid light upon the history of the abbey.
-In 1857 a curious discovery was made by some labourers engaged in the con structionof a new road through the old abbey grounds,of “three smallstoneboxesorchests,eachchestbeingabouttwofeetinlength and one foot wide.
+In 1857 a curious discovery was made by some labourers engaged in the con structionof a new road through the old abbey grounds,of “three small stone boxes or chests, each chest being about two feet in length and one foot wide.
 They were placed side by side,—two of them nearly close together, and the third a foot or two to the south.
-Upon removingtheheavystonesofwhichthelidswere composed, three human skeletons in a good state of preservation were found.
+Upon removing the heavy stones of which the lids were composed, three human skeletons in a good state of preservation were found.

 ENVIRONS OF RYDE.
 163

-The leg and arm bones were on either side, the ribs and small bones inthecentre,andtheskullsatthewesternend,thelatterbeinginall three casesturned upside down.
+The leg and arm bones were on either side, the ribs and small bones in the centre, and the skulls at the western end, the latter being in all three cases turned upside down.
 It was evident that these remains had been removed at some time or other from the place of their original burial ; and that they were of persons of distinction was beyond doubt, or such care would not have been bestowed upon them”(Isleof WightObserver).
-One oftheskeletonswas pronounced to be that of an aged man,another that of an aged female,and the thirdthatof“a tallfineman aboutfortyyearsofage."
-Ithasbeen suggested, and there is an air of probability about the suggestion, thattheyweretheremainsofCountBaldwin,hiswife,and hisson Henry.
-TheyarenowintheMuseumatRyde.
+One of the skeletons was pronounced to be that of an aged man,another that of an aged female,and the third that of "a tall fine man about forty years of age."
+It has been suggested, and there is an air of probability about the suggestion, that they were the remains of Count Baldwin, his wife, and his son Henry.
+They are now in the Museum at Ryde.

-This is just the spot where “the violet of a legend " might be ex pected to blossom ; and the traditions connected with the abbey are ofafantasticcharacter.
-One tellsofadeepsubterraneouspassage, closedbyagoldengate,andisevidentlytheoffspringoftheaweand wonder created in the minds of the vulgar by monastic wealth and power.
-Anotherisnotlesswildlyfabulous:—“Atashortdistance southoftheruinsoftheabbeyisawood,formerlythicklytimbered, but now only consisting of a few decayed oaks and brushwood ; itis called Eleanor's Grove,from a tradition that Eleanor of Guienne, queen of Henry II.,was imprisoned at Quarr,and frequented this secludedspot,where,afterdeath,itisrelated,shewas interredina golden coffin,which is supposed still to be protected from sacrilegious cupiditybymagicalspells.”
-Abouthalfacenturyagoasearchwas madeforthisgoldencoffin,withtheresultofdiscoveringoneofcom m o n character, containing a female skeleton .
+This is just the spot where “the violet of a legend " might be ex pected to blossom ; and the traditions connected with the abbey are of a fantastic character.
+One tells of a deep subterraneous passage, closed by a golden gate, and is evidently the offspring of the awe and wonder created in the minds of the vulgar by monastic wealth and power.
+Another is not less wildly fabulous:—“At a short distance south of the ruins of the abbey is a wood, formerly thickly timbered, but now only consisting of a few decayed oaks and brushwood ; itis called Eleanor's Grove,from a tradition that Eleanor of Guienne, queen of Henry II., was imprisoned at Quarr,and frequented this secluded spot, where, after death, it is related, she was interred in a golden coffin,which is supposed still to be protected from sacrilegious cupidity by magical spells.”
+About half a century ago a search was made for this golden coffin,with theresultof discovering one of common character, containing a female skeleton .

 ---